cerbero90/Workflow/README.md

 ![](http://imageshack.com/a/img674/6060/59edf2.png "Workflow")
 # Workflow #

-This Laravel package adds an Artisan command to help you create extensible and maintainable projects by leveraging the decorator pattern.
-Wanna see Workflow in action?
-Check out this [sample application](https://github.com/cerbero90/workflow-demo).
+This Laravel package adds an Artisan command to help you create extensible and maintainable projects by leveraging the decorators design pattern.
+You can see an [example here](https://github.com/cerbero90/workflow-demo).

+Let's assume we want to develop a registration process: the main thing is to store the user data, but we also want to validate input and send a welcome email.

+Since the main thing is data storing, everything else becomes a *decorator* of the registration workflow.

+The idea behind this package is to automate the generation of classes and interfaces necessary for the decorators pattern as well as bind the generated files to the IoC container.

-### Installation ###
+## Installation ##

 Run this command in your application root:
 ```